CumulusNetworks/docs/content/cumulus-netq-413/Whats-New/_index.md

 ## Upgrade Paths

 You can upgrade to NetQ 4.13 if your deployment is running version 4.12 or 4.11.
-For on-premises and cloud deployments, {{<link title="Back Up and Restore NetQ" text="back up your NetQ data">}} and restore your data during a {{<link title="Install the NetQ System" text="new NetQ 4.13 installation">}}.
+For on-premises and cloud deployments, {{<link title="Back Up and Restore NetQ" text="back up your NetQ data">}}, then restore your data during a {{<link title="Install the NetQ System" text="new NetQ 4.13 installation">}}.

 {{%notice note%}}
 When you upgrade to NetQ 4.13, any pre-existing event and validation data will be lost.